ncatlab/nlab-content/pages/8288.md

 +-- {: .proof}
 ###### Proof

-This is formally dual to the proof of lemma \ref{MapsOutOfExactIntoInjectiveAreNullHomotopic}.
+This is formally dual to the proof of prop. \ref{MapsOutOfExactIntoInjectiveAreNullHomotopic}.

 =--